-Back then a journey on a real InterCity train was pantwettingly exciting.
+In the 1970’s I found a journey on an InterCity train pantwettingly exciting.
 The big Class 45 diesel trains used to thunder through my suburban station without stopping on their route to mystical and faraway places like Bedford Midland or Kentish Town.
 I was so obsessed by them that I used to catch a local train to St Albans, where the big trains did stop, and then catch one of those to London, speeding back past my home on the way.
 I felt – as best a ten-year-old boy could – like a real explorer.
 To me, trains were a clever combination of acceptable schoolboy hobby and pure escapism.
 A man with long silver hair on the television told me that ‘This is the age of the train!’.

-Welcome to my world!
 I hope you enjoy reading about my travels and that they might inspire you to embark on your own train adventure.